-TU Darmstadt’s Centre for Cognitive Science participates with its research group Artificial Intelligence and Machine Learning (Kristian Kersting).
-The project consortium comprises M.O.S.S.
+TU Darmstadt’s Centre for Cognitive Science participated with its research group (Kristian Kersting).
+Furthermore the research group Artificial Intelligence and Machine Learning (Stefan Göbel) was part of DeepSpaceBIM.
+The project partners have been M.O.S.S.
 Computer Graphic Systems, Robotic Eyes, DMT, Steinmann Kauer Consulting, Drees & Sommer, and Technical University of Darmstadt (TU Darmstadt).
+Serious Games

 A summary of TU Darmstadt’s work in DeepSpaceBIM can be found in the project’s (opens in new tab) final report (in German)

 We investigated the ways in which construction site personnel can be supported in their decision-making by assisting machine learning (ML) and artificial intelligence (AI) methods.
 It was also essential to assess the potential applicability beyond very narrowly defined technology demonstrations.
 Here, the data availability for the application of the respective ML/AI methods, and the potential R&D efforts for a resilient function of the envisaged functionalities played an important role.

 The scenarios investigated were the automated detection of the construction status or progress (“Construction progress monitoring”) and the detection of specific (safety) critical situations in the interior of the building (Object recognition / “Inventory and security aspects”).

 Initial tests confirmed that, due to their respective specific characteristics, point cloud data on the one hand (wide-area coverage) are better suited in particular for the analysis of construction progress, while on the other hand image/video data achieve better results for the live identification of objects.
 An investigation of the algorithmic combination of point clouds and image data for object recognition or progress analysis showed the general applicability, but did not yield any clear advantages in our application case.